2NCE3/2NCE3/README.md

 ### I am Human, not God — I’ve got bugs in my code and in my life.
 Accept me anyway.

 ##  Who is Peter Pain?
-    I’m a **code-born shadow**, a voice from the void, forged in silence.
+    I’m a code-born shadow, a voice from the void, forged in silence.

 I don’t want to be known.